nganinho/ArtyA7---Bluetooth-Interface-IP/README.md

 3. IP control and interface (Not yet)
  - AXI interface with processor
- - Internal register to define operation options.
+ - Internal register to define operation options
+ - Internal FIFO to store TX/RX data.
+Block size can be 128 or 64 bytes.

 4. Bluetooth configuration (Not yet)
  - Configure HC05 module via AT commands